ysh-x/CodeFit/README.md

 ## Introduction

 CodeFit focuses on improving the niche skills of every aspiring engineer through a specialized portal to enhance their ability to be able to get selected in an interview process.
-It works on a goal basis, which further motivates the aspirant to work harder every day towards their goal
+The portal works on a goal basis, which further motivates the aspirant to work harder every day towards their goal.

 ## Tech Stack Used